Residents formed "Chattanooga Urbanist Society" to fix issues around the city

 The society took matters into their own hands and put up a wood barrier until it would get fixed.

-"The day I put up the barrier about 4 large, high visibility orange barrels went up, 4 to 5 day later it got fixed."
+"The day I put up the barrier, about four large, high-visibility orange barrels went up.
+Four to five day later it got fixed."

 The group has moved on to their new project, benches.
 They took inspiration from the Instagram account Chattatransit, who showcases a more sustainable way to get around the city.
 The society noticed that there are not enough benches at bus stops and thus sparked the idea for their second project.